creare-com/podpac/doc/source/developer/specs/coordinates.md

  - `len`: size
  - `[]`: index the coordinate values
     - returns a new Coordinates1D object
-    - supports a single index, a slice, an index array, or a boolean array
+    - supports an integer, a slice, an index array, or a boolean array
  - `+`, `+=`: either concat Coordinates1D or add value
  - `-`, `-=`: subtract value
  - `&`: intersect